DigiSoft-blend/Arduino-DigitalClock/index.md

   by Udofia Silas Silas

-  This example code is in the private domain.
+  This example code is in the public domain.

 */
+// LED cathode i/o numbers on the Arduino Nano

 #define cath_a 2
 #define cath_b 3